Arkenon/xidea/wp-content/themes/xidea-blocks/readme.txt

 Yes, you can.
 The vision of Full Site Editing is to provide a collection of features that bring the familiar experience and extendability of blocks to all parts of your site rather than just post and pages.

 == Changelog ==

-= 1.0.2 =
-* Color optimization

-= 1.0.1 =
-* Provided a unique prefix for everything
-* xidea-enqueue.php and xidea-setup.php removed and all functions added into functions.php
-* bootstrap.bundle.js added
-* Hero image deleted and added new image from https://pxhere.com
-* Missing license information added for NunitoSans-Regular.ttf
-* block-patterns.php added into inc/ folder.
-New block patterns created.
-* Screenshot changed

 = 1.0 =
 * Initial release